Large deviations for non-uniformly expanding maps: Strictly negative upper bound

 \subsection{The local diffeomorphism and partially hyperbolic case}

 From Ruelle's Inequality \eqref{eq:Ruelle} and from Subsection~\ref{sec:meas-dynam-balls} it follows that we get a non-positive upper bound in item (2) of Theorem~\ref{mthm:largedeviation} since $\int J\,d\mu$ equals the sum of the Lyapunov exponents of $\mu$ \cite{Os68}.
 Moreover let $\mu\in\EE$ be given.
-Then we have
+Then, \textbf{since we are assuming that each element in $\EE$ is a weak expanding measure}, we have

 Hence if $\mu\in\M_f$ is not in $\EE$ then the inequality \eqref{eq:Ruelle} is strict.

 To prove Theorem~\ref{mthm:supnegative} we fix a continuous $\vfi:M\to\RR$ and replace $B_n$ in Subsection~\ref{sec:upper-bound-large} with